 - The problem of interaction (between mind and body) is a special case of a general problem of causal interaction. - Four kinds of causal interactions: - CI1.
-Body-body (e.g. when one curling stone transfers momentum to the next) CI2.
-Body-mind (e.g. when one's body is harmed and the mind feels pain) CI3.
+Body-body (e.g. when one curling stone transfers momentum to the next) - CI2.
+Body-mind (e.g. when one's body is harmed and the mind feels pain) - CI3.
 Mind-body (e.g. when I decide to take a walk, and my body gets up and goes) - CI4.
-Intra-mental (e.g. when I think about my children and that causes me joy) - CI2 and CI3 are obviously problems for the dualist. - Many of the moderns thought that there was also a problem with CI1.

-The Problem of Transeunt Causation
+Intra-mental (e.g. when I think about my children and that causes me joy) - Cl2 and Cl3 are obviously problems. - Leibniz solves them by eliminating bodies. - Bodies are mere phenomena, like a rainbow - Many of the moderns thought that there was also a problem with CI1. - The Problem of Transeunt Causation - Bodies are passive and can do nothing but respond to the will of an active substance.